sgorblex/dotfiles/README.md

             └── it.utf-8.add
 ```

-Stow will create symbolic links in the directories `~/.config/nvim`, which contains the main configurations, `~/.config/bash`, and `~/.config/fish`, both containing neovim shell integrations, as well as a file named `.clang-format` in the user HOME.
+Stow will create symbolic links in the directories `~/.config/nvim`, which contains the main configurations, `~/.config/bash`, and `~/.config/fish`, both containing neovim shell integrations, as well as a file named `.clang-format` in the user's HOME.
 Of course, it will manage eventual conflits: for example, the module `bash` uses `~/.config/bash`, but stow will put in a newly created directory both modules' symlinks.
 This system allows to divide the configs in packages and, at the same time, to manage integrations between modules.

+See [modules](modules/) for a list of available modules.

 ### Install a module